prashant200487/TicketBooking/README.md

 ## Notes
 - Ensure Docker and Docker Compose are installed for containerized deployment.
-- Use the `Jenkinsfile` for automated build, test, and deployment pipelines.
+- Use the `Jenkinsfile` for automated build, test, and deployment pipelines...